versus-systems/code-challenge/Android/README.md

 * There's no need to include Unit Tests - a quick summary of what you'd test will suffice.

-* We'd prefer to see you tackle the tasks in this order in case the time to complete this code test exceeds our expected 4-6 hours:
+* We'd prefer to see you tackle the tasks in this order in case you lack the availability or the time to complete this code test exceeds our expected 4-6 hours:
     1. API consumption and transformation
     2. Core Functionality - (Hooking up the API consumption to the existing testData flow and logic.)
     3. Completing the Detail View layout